 ID cards in the ESL classroom

-Language Skills: Writing and speaking about personal contact details
+Language Skills: Writing and talking about personal contact information

 Lesson Time: 30 – 40 minutes